MicrosoftDocs/architecture-center/docs/reference-architectures/data-analysis-regulated-industries/data-analysis-regulated-industries-content.md

 #> Note that you should have at least two of the H3 sub-sections.
 -->

+#DJ Comment: I don't unerstand this
-Generally try to avoid, configuring Azure policies in the way it will prevent deployments when security requirements are not met.
+In general, try to avoid configuring Azure policies to prevent deployments when security requirements are not met.
 Prefer audit mode and monitoring resources which are not compliant or Azure policies with auto remediation steps.

-Provide to users some autonomy so they are not extremely limited with capabilities.
-Key point is users should be enabled to be productive and demonstrate value quickly and not be focused on plumbing, troubleshooting permissions, network connectivity, blocked network ports, Azure endpoints etc.
+Provide to users the autonomy so they are not limited with various capabilities.
+Specifically, users should be enabled to be productive and demonstrate value quickly instead of being focused on plumbing, troubleshooting permissions, network connectivity, blocked network ports, Azure endpoints etc.

 ### Availability